adrigzr/badconga/README.md

 ![CI](https://github.com/adrigzr/badconga/workflows/CI/badge.svg)

-Work in progress plugin for Home Assistant for Cecotec Conga Vacuums.
+Proof of concept plugin for Home Assistant for Cecotec Conga Vacuums.

+Development has stopped in favor of [Valetudo](https://valetudo.cloud/) ([fork](https://github.com/adrigzr/Valetudo)).

+Please report the "model" state attribute of vacuum.conga along with the Conga model if it is a simple number instead of a model name.

 All data has been reverse-engineered from Android app [Conga 3000](https://play.google.com/store/apps/details?id=es.cecotec.s3590&hl=es).

-Compatible models: Conga 3290, 3390, 3490, 3590, 3690 and 3790.
+Compatible models: Conga 3290, 3390, 3490, 3590, 3690, 3790 and 5090.

-Currently only tested on: Conga 3490.
+Currently tested on: Conga 3490 and 5090.

+Please report other compatible models.

 ## Features